amirHossein5/git-backup/README.md

 }
 ```

-`total` also can be get from api too:
+`total` also can be get dynamically from api too:

 ```diff
 fromApi:  {